Basic Install

 3. Email Server Setup

-• Open ports (25 and 587) in server firewall for SMTP traffic
+• Open ports 25 and 587 on your server firewall for email SMTP traffic.

 Verifying Port Access